 Report of Investigation Case Name Case # DO-10-1002-1 Page 4 of 6 8102(a)(2) Drug-free workplace requirements for Federal contractors and FAR Part 23.500 Drug-free workplace.
-(Exhibit 7) On December 27, 2016, sent a memorandum to TOIG, determining that no action be taken on the request for debarment of to seek repayment of costs incurred to the government as a result of her detention and that these factors were considered in the decision not to exclude from future government contracts.
+(Exhibit 7) On December 27, 2016, sent a memorandum to TOIG, determining that no action be taken on the request for debarment of indicated that procurement actions are being taken on to seek repayment of costs incurred to the government as a result of her detention and that has separated from her contractual relationship with OTA and that these factors were considered in the decision not to exclude from future government contracts.
 (Exhibit 8) Judicial Action N/A Findings The investigation determined that the allegations are substantiated.
 On June 10, 2016 during an interview with TOIG, admitted to attempting to transport marijuana from the U.S. to a place outside of the U.S. while of official travel for the U.S. Government.
 Based on the findings of our investigation, it appears that the following pertinent statute(s), regulation(s) and/or policies were violated or could be applied to the case: 21 USC 844 Penalties for simple possession 21 USC 953 Exportation of controlled substances 41 USC 8102(a)(2) Drug-free workplace requirements for Federal contractors FAR Part 23.500 Drug-free workplace.
 On June 20, 2016, tendered her resignation from OTA effective July 5, 2016.
-Distribution

-Kenneth Hanson, Associate Director for Operations, Office of Technical Assistance
+Distribution Kenneth Hanson, Associate Director for Operations, Office of Technical Assistance estigation